goldmansachs/obevo-kata/internal/doc/kata2-reverse-engineering.md

 ## Existing Database System example

 We will setup an existing system by running the following script.
-(Remember to start your HSQLDB instance per the [kata setup](kata-setup.md) instructions)
+(Remember to start your DB instance per the [kata setup](kata-setup.md) instructions)

 <table>